adamfreese/deupack/README.md

 - He and Zahed, Phys.
 Rev. C 110 (2024) 014312 [He:2024vzz](https://inspirehep.net/literature/2747749)
 - Panteleeva *et al.*, Acta Phys.
 Polon.
 B 56 (2025) 3-A19 [Panteleeva:2024abz](https://inspirehep.net/literature/2121166)

+These data from prior calculations were used to cross-check our results, and are included in deupack with the respective authors' permissions.

 Additionally, the AV18 deuteron wave function is constructed from a cubic spline using the publicly-available wave function table on [Robert Wiringa's website](https://www.phy.anl.gov/theory/research/av18/).